DionneMaguire/dionnes_wines/README.md

 ![top of home page](/documentation/images/home1.png)

 Under the hero image are customer reviews.
-There are 4 reviews accross the page.
+There are 4 reviews across the page.
 On mobile the reviews are stacked.

 ![reviews on home page](/documentation/images/home2.png)